xarques/movie-quizz/README.md

 This application allows to test your film knowledge.
-The movies presented are coming for the [the Movie DB](https://www.themoviedb.org) It is not possible to save your score
+The movies presented are coming for the [the Movie DB](https://www.themoviedb.org) It is not possible to save your score.

 You can test the application: [https://xarques.github.io/movie-quizz](https://xarques.github.io/movie-quizz/)